What is KCA

-KCA is strongly supported by the University of Sydney and UNSW Sydney and is one of only a small number of research entities that sits across the two universities.
+KCA has been strongly supported by the University of Sydney and UNSW Sydney and is one of only a small number of research entities that sits across the two universities.

-KCA has consistently scored at the highest level by Cancer Institute NSW annual evaluations for its innovation and high levels of impact on outcomes of children with cancer.
-Funding was renewed as part of the Cancer Institute Translational Cancer Research Centre Program in 2016 and KCA now comprises 230 active members.
+In the past, KCA has consistently scored at the highest level by Cancer Institute NSW annual evaluations for its innovation and high levels of impact on outcomes of children with cancer.
+Funding was renewed to June 2021 as part of the Cancer Institute Translational Cancer Research Centre Program in 2016 and KCA now comprises 230 active members.